Video game development: Milestones

-Milestones are usually based on multiple short descriptions for functionality; examples may be "Player roaming around in game environment" or "Physics working, collisions, vehicle" etc. (numerous descriptions are possible).
+Milestones are usually based on multiple short descriptions for functionality; examples may be "Player roaming around in-game environment" or "Physics working, collisions, vehicle" etc. (numerous descriptions are possible).
 These milestones are usually how the developer gets paid; sometimes as "an advance against royalty".
-These milestones are listed, anywhere from three to twenty depending on developer and publisher.
+These milestones are listed, anywhere from three to twenty depending on the developer and publisher.
 The milestone list is usually a collaborative agreement between the publisher and developer.
 The developer usually advocates for making the milestone descriptions as simple as possible; depending on the specific publisher - the milestone agreements may get very detailed for a specific game.
-When working with a good publisher, the "spirit of the law" is usually adhered to regarding milestone completion... in other words if the milestone is 90% complete the milestone is usually paid with the understanding that it will be 100% complete by the next due milestone.
+When working with a good publisher, the "spirit of the law" is usually adhered to regarding milestone completion... in other words, if the milestone is 90% complete the milestone is usually paid with the understanding that it will be 100% complete by the next due milestone.
 It is a collaborative agreement between publisher and developer, and usually (but not always) the developer is constrained by heavy monthly development expenses that need to be met.
 Also, sometimes milestones are "swapped", the developer or publisher may mutually agree to amend the agreement and rearrange milestone goals depending on changing requirements and development resources available.
 Milestone agreements are usually included as part of the legal development contracts.
 After each "milestone" there is usually a payment arrangement.
-Some very established developers may simply have a milestone agreement based on the amount of time the game is in development (monthly / quarterly) and not specific game functionality - this is not as common as detailed functionality "milestone lists".
+Some very established developers may simply have a milestone agreement based on the amount of time the game is in development (monthly/quarterly) and not specific game functionality - this is not as common as detailed functionality "milestone lists".

-There is no industry standard for defining milestones, and such vary depending on publisher, year, or project.
-Some common milestones for two-year development cycle are as follows:
+There is no industry standard for defining milestones, and such varies depending on publisher, year, or project.
+Some common milestones for a two-year development cycle are as follows:

 First playable

 The first playable is the game version containing representative gameplay and assets, this is the first version with functional major gameplay elements.
 It is often based on the prototype created in pre-production.
-Alpha and first playable are sometimes used to refer to a single milestone, however large projects require first playable before feature complete alpha.
+Alpha and first playable are sometimes used to refer to a single milestone, however, large projects require first playable before feature complete alpha.
 First playable occurs 12 to 18 months before code release.
 It is sometimes referred to as the "Pre-Alpha" stage.

 Alpha

 Alpha is the stage when key gameplay functionality is implemented, and assets are partially finished.
-A game in alpha is feature complete, that is, game is playable and contains all the major features.
+A game in alpha is feature complete, that is, the game is playable and contains all the major features.
 These features may be further revised based on testing and feedback.
-Additional small, new features may be added, similarly planned, but unimplemented features may be dropped.
+Additional small, new features may be added, and similarly planned, but unimplemented features may be dropped.
 Programmers focus mainly on finishing the codebase, rather than implementing additions.